ianmcloughlin/emerging_technologies/assessment/instructions.md

 ## Tasks

 Complete all tasks outlined in **[tasks.md](tasks.md)**.
 All solutions must be in a notebook named `tasks.ipynb` in the root of your repository.
 Use Markdown headings to clearly identify each task within the notebook.

-### Packages and Libraries
+## Packages and Libraries

 As usual, you can use [modules in the standard library](https://en.wikipedia.org/wiki/Standard_library).
-You may also use any of the following libraries, including any of their dependencies:
+You may also use any of the packages in the [requirements.txt file in this repository](../requirements.txt) and their dependencies.
-`qiskit`, `numpy`, `scipy`, `matplotlib`, `seaborn`, `pandas`, `statsmodels`, `scikit-learn`.
-Ask before using anything else.
+Please ask before using anything else.

-### Writing Your Notebook
+## Writing Your Notebook

 Break up your code into smaller, manageable cells whenever possible.
 Each code cell should focus on a single step in your overall solution.
 Use Markdown cells to give explanations and insights into your code.
 Include comments in all code cells to tell the reader what each statement does.
-Write clean, readable, and efficient code.
-Use meaningful variable names and consistent formatting.
+Write clean, readable, and efficient code using meaningful variable names and consistent formatting.
-You should follow Python coding standards and guidelines such as [PEP8](https://peps.python.org/pep-0008/).
+Follow Python coding standards and guidelines such as [PEP8](https://peps.python.org/pep-0008/).

-### Commits
+## Commit History

 Make regular commits to your repository.
 Your commit history should demonstrate how your solution to each task evolved.
 There should be evidence of incremental improvements, clarifications, and revisions.

 ## Marking Scheme

-Your submission will be graded based on five categories, each carrying equal weight.
+Your submission will be graded based on five equally weighted categories.
-We can only evaluate what is in your repository, so ensure it contains evidence of achievement in the criteria below.
+We can only consider what is in your repository, so ensure it contains evidence of achievement in the criteria below.
 The overall impression formed by the examiners may influence marks in each category.
+Remember to keep the target audience in mind throughout.

 ### Presentation